T3tsuo/paladinsLive/README.md

 Application to view Live Paladins Match Statistics on both teams.

 ## How to use:

+### Live Match:
 Type in a player's username and make sure to hit enter for the program to check if the name is valid (usernames are not case sensitive).
 Then press the
 "Continue" button.
 For now, the friends list feature is not functioning but if the player is currently in a match then hit the "Live
 Match" button for the program to attempt to view both teams player stats of the current match.

+### FriendsList (Beta):
+It will load your friendslist.
+It show you their current avatar, name, status, rank, last login and creation date of their account.
+WARNING: the more friends you have the longer it will take to load the friendslist.
+(50 friends is a good amount, this is due to how slow the api wrapper is)

 ### Shortcuts:
 Right now there are two keyboard shortcuts that can be used to make the navigation of the program more friendly.
 There is the "Esc" button that will go back instead